EweEweUWU/Ensoulsharp/EzKalista/README.md

   - Use E on minions.
   - Choose the number of minions to cast E (between 1 and 5).
   - Mana Manager.
+- Lasthit:
+  - Use E on Lasthit.
+  - Mana Manager.
 - Jungle Clear:
   - Q Jungle clear.
   - E to kill mobs.